remiscarlet/RandomKCWikiScripts/README.md

 I personally have my file located at ```/Library/Python/2.7/site-packages/kcwiki.pth```

+For those who want a dump of what resources my scripts gather so far, [Click This Link](https://mega.nz/#F!V0E0SAQL!zE7O2yTspljIdjs_AoRVxw)(Last updated 12/25/15).
+Obviously these scripts are a work in process and I plan on pulling a lot more resources.

 ##Credit
 Everything here is written by Remi_Scarlet, aka Yuto Takamoto except for the Django webserver default files.